MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 # Get started with generative AI and agents in Microsoft Foundry

-In this exercise, you'll use Microsoft Foundry to deploy and explore a generative AI model.
-You'll then use the model in an agent that includes knowledge tools to answer user questions.
+In this exercise, you'll use Microsoft Foundry to deploy and explore a generative AI model to answer general questions related to expense claims.
+You'll then use the model in an agent that includes knowledge tools to answer specific expense-related questions.

 > **Note**: Many components of Microsoft Foundry, including the Microsoft Foundry portal, are subject to continual development.
 This reflects the fast-moving nature of artificial intelligence technology.
 Some elements of your user experience may differ from the images and descriptions in this exercise!